kubevela/kubevela.github.io/docs/end-user/workflow/apply-remaining.md

 title:  Apply Remaining
 ---

-If we have applied some resources and do not want to specify the rest one by one, KubeVela provides the `apply-remaining` workflow step to filter out selected resources and apply remaining.
+If we want to apply one component first and then apply the rest of the components after the first one is running, KubeVela provides the `apply-remaining` workflow step to filter out selected resources and apply remaining.

 In this guide, you will learn how to apply remaining resources via `apply-remaining` in `Workflow`.